Centralia Coal Mine

 Centralia Coal Mine was an open-pit coal mine, owned by the Canadian-based TransAlta Corporation.
 The mine, reported to be expensive to operate, was shut down in 2006.

 Also referred to as the TransAlta Centralia Mining (TCM) operation, it was located northeast of the city of Centralia, in Lewis County, in the US state of Washington.
 As part of a combined $554 million purchase along with the Centralia Power Plant, the mine was bought by TransAlta in July 1999.

 Background

+The 1854 Treaty of Medicine Creek, in defining the geographic scope of the agreement, refers to a coal mine on "Skookum Chuck Creek".
 The Hanaford Valley was rich enough in coal that early settlers in the 19th century often dug into coal seams on their property to use for fuel.
-A settler, Rufus Packwood, son of William Packwood of Packwood, Washington, is recorded as possibly being the first resident in the valley to develop and sell his claim to a mining company.

-In December 1951, an estimated 1.75 e9MT of bituminous coal was discovered in Lewis County near Centralia by the United States Department of the Interior.